 On-page technology remains one of the pre-requisites

-The presence of on-page factors that form the technical backbone of good website development continue to stay important and affect better search engine rankings.
-Such factors include the length of URL, position of keywords in the title, keywords in domain name, description, header (H1, H2, H3 etc tags), multimedia integration, user engagement etc. Post and forget won’t be a good method.
-You’ll need to keep the user on the page (quality and concise content, provide methods of engagement (video or audio etc) and interaction (comments).
+The presence of on-page factors that form the technical backbone of good website development continues to stay important and affect better search engine rankings.
+Such factors include the length of the URL, the position of keywords in the title, keywords in domain name, description, header (H1, H2, H3, etc tags), multimedia integration, user-engagement, etc. Post and forget won’t be a good method.
+You’ll need to keep the user on the page (quality and concise content, provide methods of engagement (video or audio, etc) and interaction (comments).

 Read: What is Google RankBrain.

-If you wish to survive in post Panda-Penguin era, develop a fail-safe plan by employing the above mentioned emerging SEO trends.
-Importantly, stay original, relevant and authoritative in order to achieve greater success on the World Wide Web.
+If you wish to survive in the post-Panda-Penguin era, develop a fail-safe plan by employing the above mentioned emerging SEO trends.
+Importantly, stay original, relevant, and authoritative in order to achieve greater success on the World Wide Web.
 Moreover, Google Search now lays a lot if importance on Author Rank, and not just Domain Rank of the website.
-Please note that the above are not a comprehensive list of new search engine factors.
+Please note that the above is not a comprehensive list of new search engine factors.
 They are just pointers to get you started on a better path for better exposure of your website and/or blogs.